 I just came at the interview with this perception that writers are, well, one way.
 They’re people who sit and think and they don’t really have much else going on.
 And then I discovered that this guy, frankly, in a Jay-Z sort of way he was a businessman.
 I invited him here to talk a little bit more about how he turned himself–this is such a bad intro, Tucker.
 This is the worst.

-Why don’t I just say Tucker Max is now the founder of Book in a Box, writing and publishing as a service?
+Why don’t I just say Tucker Max is now the founder of Scribe Writing, writing and publishing as a service?
 Their team will take your ideas and words and turn them into a published book without you ever having to touch the keyboard.
 I’m just going to leave the intro right there.

 Andrew: Good to have you here.